alt-dima/configuration-comparer-for-kong/README.md

 Consumer adfadf@example.com does not exists in https://kong-admin-api.example2.com
 ```

 ## Compatibility

-`kong-configuration-comparer` is compatible the same as `github.com/kong/go-kong` module (currently with with Kong 2.x and 3.x.)
+`configuration-comparer-for-kong` is compatible the same as `github.com/kong/go-kong` module (currently with with Kong 2.x and 3.x.)

 ## License

-kong-configuration-comparer is licensed with Apache License Version 2.0.
+`configuration-comparer-for-kong` is licensed with Apache License Version 2.0.
 Please read the LICENSE file for more details.